nalsi/curriculum_vitae/curriculum_vitae_Kai_20180827.md

 2014-2015
 :  *Cataloger*; Ingram Content Group

-* Performed original and copy cataloging, subject analysis, and shelflist based on national and local standards
+* Performed original and copy cataloging, subject analysis, and shelflist based on national and local cataloging standards
 * Proofread cataloging records made by other catalogers, and trained new catalogers

 2007-2012